All articles

 The researcher-to-PM cliff

-At multi-manager platforms, moving from researcher to PM changes the compensation model entirely — from salary-plus-bonus to P&L allocation.
+At multi-manager platforms, moving from researcher to PM changes the compensation model entirely, from salary-plus-bonus to P&L allocation.
 High-performing PMs at Millennium or Citadel can earn eight-figure sums in strong years.

-2. Compensation by Role
+Compensation by role

 Quantitative Researcher